AlaFalaki/JPpayment/README.md

 - fixes woocommerce 2.4.4 API bug
 - it will display succesfull buy message.
-- you can now choose wich page will be showing your message.
+- now you can choose a page to display your message. (callback page)

 Official Page
 =========